Largactil (Chlorpromazine Hydrochloride)

 Frequently Asked Questions

-Yes, weight gain is listed as a common side effect of Largactil.
-Speak to your doctor if this side effect worries you.
+Weight gain is a possible side effect of Largactil.
+Consult your doctor if you have concerns.

 Important Disclaimer